thjashin/thjashin.github.io/index.md

 I'm currently a research intern at [DeepMind](https://deepmind.com/), London.
 Previously I was an intern at [RIKEN-AIP](https://aip.riken.jp/), Tokyo.
-I created and lead the development of [ZhuSuan](https://github.com/thu-ml/zhusuan), an open-source probabilistic programming library.
 I was awarded the [Microsoft Research Asia Fellowship](https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/#!fellows) for 2018.
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University.